jplayer/jPlayer/README.md

 ## What is jPlayer?

-jPlayer is a jQuery plugin that allows you to:
+### jPlayer is a jQuery/Zepto plugin that allows you to:
 * play and control media files in your webpage
 * create and style a media player using just HTML and CSS
 * add audio and video to your jQuery projects